SamBalakhanei/cs4261-prgas1/README.md

 cp .env.example .env
 ```

-Then edit `.env` and replace the placeholder values with the real Supabase URL and anon key.
+Then edit `.env` and replace the placeholder values with the real Supabase URL and key.

 ### 4. Log in to Expo